leomeyer/Arducom/README.md

 Arducom allows you to communicate with the Arduino under these circumstances and can even transfer files from the Arduino's SD card.

 Arducom currently supports I2C and serial communication.
+It also contains a software implementation of an I2C slave.

 Quick start
 -----------